 While traveling in or operating a University vehicle, students are prohibited from using, being under the influence of, possessing, buying, selling, or dispensing alcohol or an illegal drug, and possessing drug paraphernalia.
 Additionally, students must not be impaired by alcohol or illegal drugs during any University-sponsored event or in conjunction with University activities in which they are participating.
 All use of alcoholic beverages during personal time must be in compliance with laws of the applicable city, state, province, or country.

 III.
-Sale, service, and consumption of alcoholic beverages at events
+Sale, service, and consumption of alcoholic beverages at UNI events

 The University has the authority to determine the time, place, quantities and conditions under which alcoholic beverages are consumed on University property, including the right to refuse to serve alcohol at any event or to any person.
 The service and sale of alcoholic beverages on University property and at University-sponsored events off campus must comply with Iowa law and the requirements of this policy.

-Any service or sale of alcoholic beverages on campus must be provided by Department of Residence Catering or UNI Athletics and is subject to their operational policies.
+- Any service or sale of alcoholic beverages on campus must be provided by UNI Catering or UNI Athletics and is subject to their operational policies.

 Tailgating is defined as an on-campus public outdoor social event that involves the consumption of food and/or alcoholic beverages.
 Individuals, groups, and organizations participating in tailgate activities are responsible for their own conduct and expected to respect the rights of others.
 Any purchase, possession, or consumption of alcoholic beverages in conjunction with tailgating is subject to Iowa law and the previously-stated provisions of this policy.